warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 <a name="Exercise4"></a>
 ## Exercise 4: Connect the services in the cluster ##

-In this exercise, you will connect the two services so *InventoryService* can transmit requests to *InventoryRepository*.
+In this exercise, you will connect the two services so the inventory service (which provides the UI) can transmit requests to inventory-repository service.
 This will allow you to add inventory items to the catalog as well as increase and decrease the quantity of each item.
 At the end of this exercise, you will be able to launch the application and adjust inventories in your browser.

 1. Right-click the **InventoryService** project in Solution Explorer.
 Select **Add** -> **Existing Item** and select **HttpCommunicationClient.cs** in this lab's "Resources" folder.
 Then click **Add**.